MicrosoftDocs/azure-media-services/media-services/latest/stream-scale-streaming-cdn-concept.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

+> [!IMPORTANT]
+> As Azure Media Services is being retired as of Jone 30th, 2023, and [Azure CDN will be retiring Azure CDN Standard from Akamai on 31 October 2023](https://azure.microsoft.com/en-us/updates/azure-cdn-will-be-retiring-azure-cdn-standard-from-akamai-on-31-october-2023-transition-to-another-cdn-profile-to-avoid-servi/) it is best not to create new CDNs.
+See the [Azure Media Services retirment guide](azure-media-services-retirement.md).

 Azure Content Delivery Network (CDN) offers developers a global solution for rapidly delivering high-bandwidth content to users by caching their content at strategically placed physical nodes across the world.

 CDN caches content streamed from a Media Services [Streaming Endpoint (origin)](stream-streaming-endpoint-concept.md) per codec, per streaming protocol, per bitrate, per container format, and per encryption/DRM.
 For each combination of codec-streaming protocol-container format-bitrate-encryption, there will be a separate CDN cache.